ogecko/alpaca-benro-polaris/docs/troubleshooting.md

 * Check for occulusion by trees or buildings.
 * Check for that you are close to focus before starting a Nina Focus run.

+### Cannot plate solve with Nina and ASTAP?
+* Check to make sure you telescope focal length is set correctly in equipment options, including any reducer.
+Plate solving wants an approximately correct field of view as input and frequently fails if not set to the right values.